pcraig-madisoncollege-projects/MinecraftJSONGenerator/weeklyReflections.md

 On Sunday evening, I also completed the exercise for the week.
 Set up for Tomcat's form authorization went smoothly with no major problems.
 There was one small issue I had with deploying my application to Tomcat, but I think I managed to update my run configuration to fix the issue.

+Finally, I updated the entity and test classes after having updated the user and role tables.
+With these changes, I am now able to run tests with 100% completion (for now) and test coverage of 86%+ in the GenericDao and entity classes.